 Flights (and hotels).
 Ferenc Liszt International Airport is located about 30 minutes from Central Budapest.
 The easiest and cheapest way to get there is by taking the 100E bus from Deák Ferenc tér (the main square at the end of Andrassy).
-We use Expedia for all our flight bookings.
-We also use it to book hotels when bundling a flight with a hotel stay (bundling flights and hotels results in big savings on Expedia).

 Above: New York Cafe